 Create a briefing

 Now that you have your keywords and your content calendar, it’s time to start writing.
 The easiest way to make sure you write a well-optimized article is by creating a briefing.
-Most people think briefings are only needed when you decide to outsource your blog content but even if you write your own posts, they’re crucial.
+Most people think briefings are only needed when you decide to outsource your blog content but even if you write your own blog posts, they’re crucial.

 Your briefing is like a checklist that tells you how to optimize each post and that helps you make sure you haven’t forgotten anything.